What Is a Knife Edge Quilt Finish?

 It's easy to learn how to create a knife edge finish around the edges of a quilt.
 The method is often called knife edge binding, but (in most versions) the finished product isn't truly a separate binding.
 Instead, it is a finish that's created by folding under excess fabric along the edges of the quilt top and quilt backing, and then sewing those edges together.

-A knife edge finish is more flat when it's used to connect quilts with borders because blocks with lots of seam allowances can be a bit bulky around their edges, but you may find that the technique is perfectly acceptable for most quilt tops.
+A knife edge finish is flatter when it's used to connect quilts with borders because blocks with lots of seam allowances can be a bit bulky around their edges, but you may find that the technique is perfectly acceptable for most quilt tops.

 A low loft (thin) batting creates a neater knife edge finish (learn about cotton batting).